everx-labs/sdk-samples/demo/web_p2p_exchange/README.md

 In real life, your wallet is only yours, but in our example, the wallets of all participants are initially filled from another smart contract, called a **Giver**

 How many tokens does this Giver have?
-It depends if you are using TON OS SE or net.ton.dev
+It depends if you are using Evernode SE or net.ton.dev

--   TON OS SE.
+-   Evernode SE.

     There are 1.5 billion test tokens in your Giver contract and everything is ready to run the app